danielhour/DINC-watchOS/README.md

 <img src="https://github.com/danielhour/DINC/raw/dev/Screenshots/ProjectionController.gif" width="350">

 *Monthly Over/Under Projection*
-<br>See how much money you can save by acting like Scrooge or see how much you you're out if you decide to TREAT YO'SELF.
+<br>See how much money you can save by acting like Scrooge McDuck or see how much you're out if you decide you want to try and be Johnny Football for a month.
 <br>
 <img src="https://github.com/danielhour/DINC/raw/dev/Screenshots/efficiency.png" width="175">